GuyRoberts1972/st_frame/README.md

 [![CodeQL](https://github.com/GuyRoberts1972/st_frame/actions/workflows/github-code-scanning/codeql/badge.svg)](https://github.com/GuyRoberts1972/st_frame/actions/workflows/github-code-scanning/codeql)

 # About
-A set of tools for prompt templates and flows.
+A set of tools for managing and using templated prompt flows across different data sources and models.

+# Why
+Privacy.
+Choice.
+Customisaation.
+Specific domain and tribal knowledge.

-# Configuration and secrets
+# Features
-by default stored in /st_frame/config overide with PARAM_STORE_PATH'
+- Extensible template libray from which flows can be created and customised
+- Connectivity to atlasssian JIRA & Confluence (todo: s3, Office, Github)
+- Document upload support for common docs (PDF, PPT, DOC, XLS, CSV)
+- Prompt flow sessions.
+Create, duplicate, run reset, export JSON.
+- todo: Publish and share flows for others to use via UI or API.

+# Key Concepts

-# Prompt Flow Templates
+## Prompt Flow Templates
-For common logic flow, extensible format for customisation
+Definitions of common patterns that bring data sources, user input, LLM models and (todo: actions) Extensible format for customisation using YAML Actiosn and Anchors and a custom reference key words

-# Prompt Flow
+## Prompt Flow
 An instanciation of a template.
-Has a series of steps each with its state and depedences
+Has a series of steps each with an input, state and an putput.
+Create, manage and interact with flows via the UI (todo: and API)

+## Connections
+Driven through the configuration, allow connection to data sources.

+# Main Components
+These are published to the GitHub container registry.
+Various intallation options.

-# Streamlit UI
+## Streamlit UI
-A UI create and manage flows from templates
+A UI create and manage flows from templates.

-# API
+## API
-An API to access and use flows
+Todo: An API to access and use flows.

+# Installation

+## Containers
+Published in

+## Infrastructure as code
+Ready to use reference implementations
+- todo: CDK scripts to deploy as AWS ECS

+## Configuration
+Custom configuration covers:
+- Prompt Template Library
+- State Storage Location
+- Connectivity Secrets
+- Model Library - the flavours of LLMs that can be used

+Specified at deploy time as a pointer to an AWS SSM param store path.